rnasir826/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+-Closure is used within function (name and newRoll to get the answer).
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+-The name is always the same bc it's a const variable.
+The 'roll' changes bc it's set to random.
 c.
 What is the lexical scope of `newRoll`?
+-newRoll's lexical scope is within personalDice (that's where it belongs)

 ### Task 3 - Stretch Goals